 Gabriola’s parks and reserves

-Gabriola has several different types of parkland: provincial parks, regional district parks, some of which are large community parks or tiny neighbourhood pocket parks, and one Islands Trust Conservancy nature reserve.
+Gabriola has several different types of parkland: BC provincial parks, Regional District of Nanaimo (RDN) parks (ranging from large community parks to tiny neighbourhood “pocket” parks), and Nature Reserves managed by the Islands Trust Conservancy.

 In answer to GaLTT’s query about the difference between a park and a reserve, Kate Emming (an Ecosystem Protection Specialist for the Islands Trust Conservancy, then called Islands Trust Fund) wrote: